zeroDivZero/notes-graphql/notes/15_project_structure.md

 export default db
 ```

-Instead of importing to use directly, set it on context because every resolver, which could be split to separate its own file, automatically gets it.
+Instead of importing to use directly, set it on context because every resolver, which could be split to its own file, automatically gets it.

 ```js
 import db from './db'